nextstrain/docs.nextstrain.org/src/install-nextstrain.rst

 =============

 `Conda <https://docs.conda.io/en/latest/>`_ is a package and environment management system that allows you to install Python and other software into controlled environments without disrupting other software you have installed (e.g., on your computer, your shared cluster, etc.).
-Installing Conda allows you to install an appropriate version of Python independent from the version installed globally on your computer.
+Conda provides an appropriate version of Python required by both approaches to installing Nextstrain tools.

 .. note::